“It’s all about cross border business within Asia context, begins with Labuan Company……….”

 From importing the latest fashions to exporting home fixtures, the international trade business will take you all over Asia and into all product niches.
 International trade is one of the hottest industries of the new millennium.
 With a staggering list of products that you might never imagine as global merchandises, the industry is a fair game for the savy traders.
 They will have these products bought, sold, represented and distributed somewhere targeting the Asean markets on a daily basis.

 The program of ASEAN integration presents on open door to a young and untapped market of 630 million population.
-Starting an import and export business in Malaysia becomes more and more rewarding, both in terms of profit and tax efficiency with Labuan low tax structure of only 3% net profit or pay RM20,000 flat tax rate.
-It is a huge market and most of the market are still underdeveloped, the multitude of opportunities waiting for you are !
+Starting an import and export business in Malaysia becomes more and more rewarding, both in terms of profit and tax efficiency with Labuan low tax structure of only 3% net profit or pay RM20,000 flat fee.
+It is a huge market and most of the market are still underdeveloped, the multitude of opportunities waiting for you!

 Labuan Company is perfect for import and export business in Malaysia, with these main reasons:

 a.
-It is an offshore international entity offers low tax regime and easy manage, located within Asean region
+It is an business international entity offers low tax regime and easy manage, located within ASEAN region

 b.
 You can stay in Malaysia + business be protected by Malaysian law

 c.
 Cost are affordable compare to Hong Kong and Singapore companies

 There are many types of Import/Export Businesses you can explore:

 a) Becoming an export management company (EMC): An EMC handles export operations for a domestic company that wants to sell its product overseas but doesn’t know how.
 The EMC does it all by hiring dealers, distributors and representatives; handling advertising, marketing and promotions; overseeing marketing and packaging or re-packaging, arranging shipping, and sometimes arranging financing.
 EMC may have its own brand of merchandises to sell and seek out the right buyers.